 Skool’s user engagement is likely to be higher than Circle’s due to its more cozy and comfortable UI and UX.
 It’s not only me, many people feel that Circle’s interface feels too “professional” and it takes a lot of time to break the ice.

-- Intuitive UI/UX: Skool’s user-friendly interface promotes higher engagement rates in communities.
+• Intuitive UI/UX: Skool’s user-friendly interface helps members engage more with communities.

-- Gamification: Offers engagement-boosting features like points, levels, leaderboards, and streaks.
+• Gamification: Keeps members active with points, levels, leaderboards, and streaks.

-- Mobile apps: Feature-rich iOS and Android apps for on-the-go learning and interaction.
+• Mobile apps: Feature-packed iOS and Android apps for learning on the go.

-- Limited marketing features: Lacks advanced marketing tools like checkout customization and upsells.
+• Limited marketing features: Missing advanced tools like checkout customization and upsells.

-- No built-in live streaming: Relies on external platforms for live events.
+• No built-in live streaming: You’ll need to use other platforms for live events.

-- Limited automation: Lacks advanced automation workflows for community management.
+• Limited automation: Doesn’t have advanced automation workflows for managing your community.

 I personally have my community in Skool, you can read more here in my standalone review post